Week 4 – Meeting the Coach and Team Leader

 Praise the 75% that is right, rather than point out the 25% that is wrong

-It is more impactful to praise an idea’s positive aspects and ask the team to build on them than to focus on its negative aspects.
+It is more impactful to praise an idea’s positive aspects and ask the Team to build on these than to focus on its negative aspects.
 Instead of being the place where ideas get buried, you can become the person the Team Leader comes to to bounce ideas off.

 "How can I help?"